zhubonan/EDDPotentials.jl/packages/EDDPotentialTools.jl/README.md

 ## On-demand package loading

-To avoid unnecessary code loading, interfaces in `EDDPotentialTools` are only with specific packages are explicitly loaded:
+To avoid unnecessary code loading, interfaces in `EDDPotentialsTools` are only with specific packages are explicitly loaded:

 - load `PyCall` to enable `ase` and `phonopy` interface
-- load `Molly` to enable `EDDPotentialInter` *General Interactions* type.
+- load `Molly` to enable `EDDPotentialsInter` *General Interactions* type.

 This is achieve via [Requires.jl](https://github.com/JuliaPackaging/Requires.jl)